-I also appreciated that this lens is full-featured; it comes with optical stabilization and all the functions that you might expect.
+I also appreciated that this lens is full-featured; it comes with optical stabilization and all your expected functions.

 On a professional-grade, 70-200 at a great price point, and that’s probably one of the biggest factors for people in choosing this lens is that it’s less expensive than the 2000 plus dollar f 2.8 version.

-The main advantage for us was the weight, but I think many people are going to appreciate the less expensive option.
+The main advantage for us was the weight, but I think many people will appreciate the less expensive option.

 In summary, if you want a lightweight, high quality, and affordable lens.
 The 70 to 200 is the best option for a telephoto zoom lens for a Sony full-frame e mount.

-It’s extremely well made, it’s a very loving finish, it’s a great build that you can feel this is much more substantial.
+It’s exceptionally well made, it’s a very loving finish, it’s an excellent build that you can feel this is much more substantial.

 It’s a little bit bigger but not that much bigger; It just feels lovely in hand.

-It’s a nice clean design, It is heavier coming in Act, but it’s still a very lightweight lens.
+It’s an excellent clean design, It is heavier coming in Act, but it’s still a very lightweight lens.